anh56/ai_sec_dev/README.md

-# Security of AI Open-Source Projects - A Study of Developer-Reported Issues and Solutions
+# Securing the AI Supply Chain: What Can We Learn From Developer-Reported Security Issues and Solutions of AI Projects?

-This repository contains the data and scripts used in the paper "Security of AI Open-Source Projects - A Study of Developer-Reported Issues and Solutions".
+This repository contains the data and scripts used in the paper "Securing the AI Supply Chain: What Can We Learn From Developer-Reported Security Issues and Solutions of AI Projects?".

 # Requirements
 Check the `requirements.txt` file for the necessary Python packages.